Modules | TS

 Every query also has an async variant via tf.async for off-main-thread execution.

 The spatial tree is built automatically on first query.
-To control when the cost is paid, call mesh.buildTree() or pc.buildTree() explicitly.
+To control when the cost is paid, call mesh.buildTree() explicitly, or await tf.async.buildTree(mesh) to build off the main thread.
 Subsequent calls are no-ops if the tree is already up to date.

 Transformations on Forms